BatchDrake/clistones/README.md

 Just plug your radio to the line-in of your computer, tune it to 145.049 kHz USB (or 145.051 kHz LSB, although this will reverse the sign of the Doppler) and then run `./clistones` (or `clistones` if you installed it system-wide).
-You should see a banner a text line for every detected echo.
+You should see a text line for every echo detected by the program.

 ## I don't have a radio (yet), how do I test it?
 If you have [PulseAudio](https://es.wikipedia.org/wiki/PulseAudio), simply run